-- ▶ To lock centrally: press the button.

-The indicator lamps flash three times when the theft deterrent locking system has been armed and all doors have been closed. - Check the locking knobs on all the doors.
+- ➤ To lock centrally: press the 🙀 button.
+The turn signal lamps flash three times when the theft deterrent locking system is armed and all the doors are closed. - ► Check the locking knobs on all the doors.
 The locking knobs must all be in the lowered position.